The Best Times To Send Email For Replies (Backed By Data)

 Whenever there’s less competition.

-According to Yesware’s analysis of over 500,000 sales emails sent in Q1 2014, email open and reply rates are higher on the weekends.
+According to Yesware’s analysis of over 500,000 sales emails, email open and reply rates are higher on the weekends.
 Why?
 It could be because there’s significantly less email being sent on weekends.

 Think of it as the Late Night Infomercial Effect